mclaughlin-thomas/Mastering-Node.js-CH6/README.md

 The basic approach to using a writable stream is to call the write method until all of the data has been sent to the stream and then call the end method..
 Check handler.ts

+It is easy to think of the endpoint of the steream as being a straight pipe to the web browser, but that is rarely the case!!!

+"The endpoint for most streams is the part of the Node.js API that interfaces with the operating system, in this case, the code that deals with the operating system’s network stack to send and receive data.
+This indirectrelationship leads to important considerations, as described in the sections that follow."

+## Understanding Stream Enhancements
+Page 275